 Be Flexible and Ready to Answer Questions

 Aside from telling potential buyers the truth about your home, you should also be ready to answer their questions honestly.
-As expected, they will be curious about many things such as, which parts of the house needs the most work.
+As expected, they will be curious about many things such as, which parts of the house need the most work.
 You should be ready to answer questions for which you did not prepare.

 Flexibility is also important because potential buyers will haggle and negotiate.
 The goal of selling your home ‘as is’ is to sell it quickly – so you should be flexible.

-In summary, to sell your home as is, you should be honest, ready to do necessary repairs, flexible, have cost estimates for repairs, set a realistic price, and consider working with a realtor.
+In summary, to sell your home as-is, you should be honest, ready to do necessary repairs, flexible, have cost estimates for repairs, set a realistic price, and consider working with a realtor.